What Is Opioid Addiction?

 - Relapse prevention programs

-These therapies are evidence-based in helping people overcome substance use disorder and are effective in opioid addiction treatment.
+Residential care allows for individual therapy, group counseling, and clinical trials participation for those pursuing the latest in opioid addiction research.
+These therapies are evidence-based in helping people overcome substance use disorder, improve their mental health, and are effective in opioid addiction treatment.

 For those who are stepping down from residential treatment or who would prefer not to live on-site while receiving addiction care, our outpatient treatment program offers all the same services as our residential program in a more relaxed format.